tversteeg/registers.nvim/README.md

 ## Summary

 This plugin adds an interactive and visually pleasing UI for *selecting* what register item to paste or use next.
-It offers basic syntax highlighting, a preview, and an equally (if not more) efficient experience using vim registers.
+It offers basic syntax highlighting, a preview, and an equally (if not more) efficient experience using Neovim registers.
 One simply uses <kbd>"</kbd> or <kbd>Ctrl</kbd><kbd>R</kbd> as one would normally, and then enjoys the benefit of seeing the contents of all filled registers *without having to use the `:reg` command beforehand*.
-It essentially removes an annoying step in using vim registers (checking where a specific item is, which register you might have used earlier, etc.), and lets you increase your efficiency while also increasing vim’s aesthetic.
+It essentially removes an annoying step in using Neovim registers (checking where a specific item is, which register you might have used earlier, etc.), and lets you increase your efficiency while also increasing Neovim’s aesthetic.

 ## Features